Owner Frequently Asked Questions

 How often are inspections done at my property?

 Before a new resident moves into your property, we will complete a detailed move-in checklist with the resident, which provides written documentation as to the condition of your property.
 Thereafter, each year we send a written notice to our property owners to recommend a safety and maintenance inspection.
 If approved by the owner, a home inspector is scheduled to inspect the property.
-During this inspection, the inspector will make sure the smoke alarms work, test for plumbing leaks, check the caulk and grout in the bathrooms, examine the exterior painting, and complete an inspection report.
+During this inspection, the inspector will make sure the smoke and carbon monoxide alarms work, test for plumbing leaks, check the caulk and grout in the bathrooms, inspect the furnace filters, examine the exterior painting, and complete an inspection report.
 Reports are mailed to you as they are completed.
-The inspector charges our owners around $90.00 for each inspection report.
+The inspector charges our owners around $120.00 for each inspection report.

 How do you handle maintenance requests?